Electrical and Computer Engineering

 About Electrical and Computer Engineering

-The Department offers programs of graduate studies leading to a degree of Master of Engineering (thesis or project/non-thesis) or Doctor of Philosophy.
+The Department offers programs of graduate studies leading to a degree of Master of Science (thesis), Master of Engineering (project/non-thesis) or Doctor of Philosophy.

 The research interests and facilities of the Department are very extensive, involving more than 50 faculty members and 300 postgraduate students.
 The major activities are divided into the following groups: